-The spread betting broker will either net the position off against one of their clients that is long, or will borrow the stock just like Fund A did in the example above.
-Then give it back when the client closes their position.
+To do this, you will need an account with a spread betting broker that will either net the position off against one of their clients that is long or will borrow the stock just like Fund A did in the example above.
+Then give it back when you close your position.

-With a spread betting broker profits are tax-free as you bet a certain amount per point a share price moves.
-So for example, if you bet £10 a point (cent) that Deutsche Bank stock moves then you could potentially make £7,720 if it goes to zero.
-You’d have to cough up about £1,500 in initial margin and make sure you have enough money on your account for daily P&L margin.
+So for example, if you bet £10 a point (cent) that Deutsche Bank stock (priced at 7.72) moves then you could potentially make £7,720 if it goes to zero.
+In order to execute the trade you would have to deposit £1,500 in initial margin and make sure you have enough money on your account for daily P&L margin.

 Short selling with CFDs (contracts for difference)

-Basically the same as a spread bet but instead of betting a £ per point you buy and sell a share equivalent as a CFD instead of owning the shares.
-Be mindful that your P&L will be in Euros though.
+Short selling with a CFD is similar to spread betting in that you trade on margin but instead of betting a £ per point you buy and sell an equivalent amount of CFD instead of selling the shares.
+Be mindful that you always trade in the currency of the underlying asset so using our DB example, your P&L will be in Euros.

 Short selling by buying a put option